 calling it.)
 My Grandma’s recipe is a Sausage and Sage Dressing that is (dare I

-Grandma's Sausage and Sage Dressing - http://www.anaffairfromtheheart.com/2012/11/my-grandmas-stuffing/
+Grandma's Sausage and Sage Dressing - https://www.anaffairfromtheheart.com/2012/11/my-grandmas-stuffing/

 Traditional Thanksgiving calls for mashed potatoes, if you want to switch it up these Loaded Mashed Potatoes are amazing, and hey, there’s bacon.
 What’s not to like?

-Loaded Mashed Potatoes: http://www.anaffairfromtheheart.com/2015/05/loaded-mashed-potatoes/
+Loaded Mashed Potatoes: https://www.anaffairfromtheheart.com/2015/05/loaded-mashed-potatoes/

 I will tell you that when I was a kid, I didn’t really enjoy cranberry sauce.
 These days, I adore it.
 Especially this one my Mom makes, it’s made with orange, and the flavors are truly amazing.

 What’s a meal without a roll or biscuit?
 These Quick Crescent Knots are simple, and start with refrigerator Crescent Rolls.
 Cute!

-Eggnog Pumpkin Pie: http://yesterfood.blogspot.com/2014/11/eggnog-pumpkin-pie.html
+Eggnog Pumpkin Pie: https://yesterfood.blogspot.com/2014/11/eggnog-pumpkin-pie.html

 Another must have in our family is Pecan Pie!

-Pecan Pie - http://www.anaffairfromtheheart.com/2013/12/pecan-pie/
+Pecan Pie - https://www.anaffairfromtheheart.com/2013/12/pecan-pie/

-Have those who aren’t crazy about pie (gasp?) – This Cinderella Cake – Pumpkin Bundt Cake with Cream Cheese Frosting, will give you something
+Have those who aren’t crazy about pie (gasp?) – This Cinderella Cake – Pumpkin Bundt Cake with Cream Cheese Frosting, will give you something for everyone!

-Cinderella Cake - http://www.anaffairfromtheheart.com/2015/11/cinderella-cake-pumpkin-bundt-cake-with-cream-cheese-frosting/
+Cinderella Cake - https://www.anaffairfromtheheart.com/2015/11/cinderella-cake-pumpkin-bundt-cake-with-cream-cheese-frosting/

 Of course, the most important part of Thanksgiving is FAMILY!
 From our house to yours,Hhappy Thanksgiving!